 Mook Maker: The Terracotta Army wonder continuously spawns infantry for whoever builds it.

-Nonstandard Game Over: There are two types of defeat - the normal sort, when your opponent simply wins, and the Armageddon defeat, involving a nuclear holocaust.
+There are two types of defeat in skirmish and the "Conquer the World" campaign - the normal sort, when your opponent simply wins, and the Armageddon defeat, involving a nuclear holocaust.

 The Cold War campaign adds a few new ones involving strategic missiles: Winning the war with a nuclear strike gives you a What the Hell, Hero? combined with a Bittersweet Ending regarding the amount of civilians that died on both sides because of it.
 Having the same happen to you condemns you for choosing the complete destruction of your entire population over surrender and if both sides have enough strategic nukes to completely raze the other's territory, you get a special kind of Armageddon which is even snarkier about your strategy of conquest then the regular one.
 Conversely, all of the endings for winning, stalemating and losing the war the regular way congratulate you with avoiding the apocalypse.